LIFEHUBBER

 nanobot is a GitHub project from HKUDS presented as a lightweight personal AI agent with packaged WebUI, goal tracking, provider options, plugin-style tools, and channel integrations.

 The v0.2.0 release presents a larger step for the project, including /goal support for longer objectives, WebUI packaging inside the Python wheel, image generation, new providers, fallback models, an agent-loop refactor, plugin-style tools, chat-native pairing, session durability work, and several security fixes.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is